Home > CPU > CPU Buyer's Guide

 PC Guide

 The output was similar to that of single-core tests, but when it came to raw gaming performance, the 9800X3D left nothing on the table.
 We paired it with the RTX 4070 Ti and ran Cyberpunk 2077 and CS2 at 1080p low resolution.
 It delivered 334 and 604 FPS, respectively.
 With PBO enabled, the FPS in CS2 went up to 669, which is a massive increase.
 It managed this performance without consuming a lot of power or overheating.
-The maximum temperature and power draw we recorded was 65°C and 99W in CS2 with PBO enabled during gaming.
+The maximum temperature and power draw we recorded were 65°C and 99W in CS2 with PBO enabled during gaming.

 So, not only does it have excellent gaming and productive performance, but it does so without generating a lot of heat, which means that you don’t need to invest in a high-end CPU cooler and can make do with an air cooler.
 Also, with the debut of this processor, “X” processors aren’t the only viable options for productive workflows.